johnramsden/zedenv/doc/source/setup.rst

 In order to use boot environments your system needs to be set up in a certain manner.

-The main data set that is used for your root file system, can also be thought of as your boot environment.
-Anything in this data set, or in a dataset under it, is what constitutes a boot environment.
+The main dataset that is used for your root file system, can also be thought of as your boot environment.
+Anything in this dataset, or in a dataset under it, is what constitutes a boot environment.

 Dataset Configuration